mediamonks/channels/README.md

 * `packages/channels`: The `Channels` library
 * `packages/example-project`: A [CRA](https://create-react-app.dev/) based example project, using `Channels`

+First, install dependencies for both workspaces by running `npm install` in the root folder.

-To run the example project:
+Then, to run the example project:
 ```
-npm install
+npm run build -w packages/channels

 cd packages/example project